 If you look at the retail flows into equity funds and ELSS funds, we have seen the flows continue at elevated levels even after the imposition of 10% tax on LTCG.
 Most investors have realized that the impact of this tax on ELSS over the longer term is quite limited and that is a risk they can live with.
 Today, most salaried tax savers prefer the combination of returns and tax efficiency that ELSS funds offer.
 On top of that, you also get the lowest lock-in period of 3 years compared to other Section 80C products.
 But there are some common mistakes to avoid when investing in ELSS funds.
 Remember, investing in ELSS mutual funds is not only simple but also very productive.
+You can use ELSS Calculator for your reference.
+Before, investing in equity shares.
 But for that, you need to know how to invest in ELSS online and how best to avoid the typical pitfalls of ELSS investment.
 Here are 5 mistakes you must necessarily avoid while investing in ELSS funds..

 You don’t have to necessarily exit after 3 years

 The popular reason for many investors to prefer ELSS funds is that its lock-in period is the lowest at just 3 years.
 Comparatively, other assets like PPF and long term deposits have lock-in periods of more than 5 years.
+ELSS funds are a popular choice for investors who want the flexibility of a shorter lock-in period.
+However, PPF is also a good option for investors who are looking for a safe and tax-efficient investment with a longer lock-in period.
+You can use a PPF calculator to compare the returns of ELSS funds and PPF to see which one is right for you.
 The common mistake is that most investors tend to book profits on their ELSS the moment the 3 year lock-in period is completed.
 Remember, the 3 year lock in period is just for your tax break.
 You can actually hold on to the ELSS fund as long as you want.
 For example, ELSS funds have an advantage over diversified equity funds in the sense that fund managers can take a longer term perspective due to the 3-year compulsory lock-in.
 This enhances returns in the long run.
 So if you are invested in an ELSS fund and are sitting on healthy profits at the end of 3 years, there is no reason for you to book profits.
 You can treat it just like any equity fund and hold on as long as it creates wealth.

 Being bound by the Section 80C limit